-3.2 The taboo and feasible lists
+The taboo and feasible lists

-A transfer from planet $P_i$ to planet $P{i+1}$ can be feasible or unfeasible, for the same set of parameters, depending on all the preceding legs from 0 to (i-1).
+A transfer from planet $P_i$ to planet $P{i+1}$ can be feasible or unfeasible, for the same set of parameters, depending on all the preceding legs from 1 to (i-1).
 For this reason, when an infeasible leg is generated, it is necessary to store the path that led to that infeasible leg.
 Thus, all the parameters characterising the partial solution up to $P{i+1}$ are stored in a taboo list.

-In particular, if the problem involves $n_P$ legs, then the same number of taboo lists are used.
-The taboo list $L{taboo,i}$ of leg i contains all the partial solutions which are unfeasible at leg i (but feasible for legs 1...i-1).
-Each taboo list consists of a matrix, which has an arbitrary number of rows and 2i columns.
+In particular, if the problem involves $n_p$ legs, then the same number of taboo lists are used.
+The taboo list of leg i contains all the partial solutions which are unfeasible at leg i (but feasible for legs 1...i-1).
+Each taboo list is stored in a matrix, which has an arbitrary number of rows and 2i columns.

-Dual to the list of taboo partial solutions, the feasible list $L{feas}$ stores all the solutions, which are completely feasible, i.e. reach $P{n_0}$ .
-This is once more a matrix with an arbitrary number of rows and $2n_P$ columns.
+Dual to the list of taboo partial solutions, the feasible list stores all the solutions, which are completely feasible, i.e.

+reach $P{n_p}$ .
+This is once more a matrix with an arbitrary number of rows and $2n_p$ columns.

-Since each solution contained in the feasible list is complete, then it is possible to associate an objective value (or cost) to each one of them.
+Since each solution contained in the feasible list is complete, then it is possible to associate an objective value to each one of them.
+A scalar value can be computed identifying the value of the trajectories.
 In the following test cases, we will use, as objective value, the $v{\infty}$ and a combination of $v{\infty}$ and T. Note that, since, in general, there is more than one trajectory for a given solution (i.e. for a given set of free design variables), the objective value of a solution is given by the best trajectory value.

-3.3 Search engine
+Search engine